evangboucher/DynaDoc/README.md

 var Table1 = DynaDoc.createClient("MyNewTable", t1Schema, {"ReadCapacityUnits": 15, "WriteCapacityUnits": 13});

 /*
-For any schema, you must specify which key is the primary key and if there is a range key (leave out if no rang key).
+For any schema, you must specify which key is the primary key and if there is a range key (leave out if no range key).
 */
 Table1.primaryIndex("PrimaryHashKey", "PrimaryRangeKey");